Limbicnation/llama-prompt-generator/README.md

 # Meta Llama Demo

-This repository contains a demo script for running Meta Llama on Windows using PyTorch.
+This repository contains a demo script for running Meta Llama on Linux using PyTorch.

 ## Requirements